edhowland/vish/TypeProposal.md

 - ':' - Symbol.
 Currently in use.
 - '%' - Variable, function or function parameter is expected to be a lambda.
 - '~' - variable or function or one of its parameters is expected to be an object/dictionary.
+- '`' - The variable is expected to be a list/array.
 - '#' - Fixnum (Integer)
 - '$' - String
 - '?' - Boolean (Boolean expression or true/false literals)